nikitamitin1/simple_battery_monitor_for_linux/README.md

 # simple_battery_monitor_for_linux
-simple battery monitor, health checker and power profile control center for linux
+simple battery monitor, health checker and power profile control center for debian/ubuntu

 # to install